Explore mass spectrum or set of mass spectra

 a group to which the spectra belong.
 The groups are specified by

-a vector of values or cell array of strings.
-The number of values
+a vector of values or cell array of character vectors.
+The number

-or strings is the same as the number of rows in the matrix
+of values or character vectors is the same as the number of rows in

-Each value or string specifies a group to which the corresponding
+vector specifies a group to which the corresponding spectrum belongs.

-spectrum belongs.
-Spectra from the same group are plotted with the
+Spectra from the same group are plotted with the same color.
+Default

 The MS Viewer includes the following features: